Texas Roadhouse Chili

 This Texas Roadhouse Chili Recipe has simple ingredients and lots of delicious chili seasonings – but NO BEANS!
 That’s how you know it’s a true Texas chili!
 Here’s what you’ll need:

-- Ground Chuck (80/20 ground beef)
+- Ground Chuck

-- Onion – diced yellow onion is best
+- Onion – diced, yellow

 - Spices: Chili Powder, Cumin & Smoked Paprika